Last updated September 5, 2022.

 One of the metabolic triggers that helps prepare the body for sleep is a slight lowering of body temperature.

-But exercise elevates body temperature for a few hours, so exercise in the evening contributes to insomnia.
+But exercise elevates body temperature for a few hours, so exercising in the evening contributes to insomnia.

 7. Keep Regular Hours